Why we get left and right confused

 These are:

-Integrating sensory information to make a coherent understanding of the world
+Integrating information coming in through your senses to make a coherent understanding of the world

 Recalling that ‘left’ and ‘right’ are meaningful categories we can use to communicate